 What the hell is gimp?

 Oh sorry.
-Gimp is a lot like photo shop, only its FREE.
-It is a bit tricky, but definitely not insurmountable and there are tutorials all over youtube.
-I have other editing programs which help me to make the photos look their very best.
-I can brighten, sharpen, improve contrast, color correct very easily in either Windows Live Photo gallery which also does simple editing like straightening and cropping.
-I also do some of the editing in XN view.
+Gimp is a lot like Photoshop, only its FREE.
+It is a bit tricky, but definitely not insurmountable, and there are tutorials all over YouTube.
+There are also other editing programs that help me make the photos look their very best.
+On Windows Live Photo gallery, I can brighten, sharpen, improve contrast, and color correct very easily, which also does simple editing like straightening and cropping.
+Also, XN View is great for editing.

 For example: